I Washed My Hair With Conditioner for a Week: Here’s What Happened…

 Can you use any kind of conditioner?

 So, that’s the theory – but will it work?
-Guess I’m about to find out…
+I decided to try the No ‘Poo Method for a week, to find out…

 NO ‘POO: Day 1